 Externalizing your intranet is not covered by support and is done at your own risk.
-We recommend taking a snapshot of your web server before starting so you can revert back to your original settings if anything goes wrong.
+You must take a snapshot of your web server before starting so you can revert back to your original settings if anything goes wrong.

 There are many reasons to consider externalizing your intranet, including allowing mobile access, access from home or outside the office, or access for end users who are not full-time employees.
 The first thing to consider is your reason and evaluate your options.
 Many customers will simply use VPN client technology to grant access outside their LAN.
 Alternatively, you can make your intranet available over the internet.